sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. To generate a code completion suggestion, press **Enter**.

     GitHub Copilot generates a code completion suggestion based on the context of the code in the editor.
-In this case, GitHub Copilot suggests a new Console.WriteLine statement that displays an age for GitHub Copilot.
+In this case, GitHub Copilot suggests a new Console.WriteLine statement that's related to generating equations    .

     ![Screenshot showing a code completion suggestion in the editor.](./Media/m01-github-copilot-code-completion-1.png)